Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 There is so much to do and see in Tokyo that it can be hard to plan a trip there.
 But at the same time, because there’s so much to see in the rest of Japan, you’ve got to limit your time in Tokyo.
 In this post, I’m going to help you squeeze everything you should see into a Tokyo itinerary of 4 days.

-This Tokyo itinerary is great for those who want to explore the culture, history, and food of Japan.
+This Tokyo itinerary is great for those who want to explore Japan’s culture, history, and food.
 I’ve got tons of recommendations for places to eat, neighborhoods to explore, and museums to discover.

-Let’s get started and find out what to see, where to eat, and how to get around this amazing city.
+Let’s get started by learning what to see, where to eat, and how to get around this amazing city.

 BONUS: I've created a FREE PDF version of my Japan itinerary guide.
 It includes detailed day-to-day itineraries for Tokyo, Kyoto, and 9 other destinations in Japan.
 You'll also get step-by-step instructions for buying and using your Japan Rail Pass.